VasilyGerrans/compound-strategy/README.md

 # Compound Strategy

-Contract for winding up a looped supply/borrow position on the [Compound Protocol](https://compound.finance/) for greater COMP reward accumulation.
+Contract for winding and unwinding a looped supply/borrow position on the [Compound Protocol](https://compound.finance/) for greater COMP reward accumulation.

+Can be used as a standalone contract or as part of a larger ecosystem.

 ## Usage